N0SAFE/nextjs-directus-turborepo-template/apps/web/src/routes/README.md

 # When your routes change

-You'll need to run `npm run dr:build` to update the generated files.
+You'll need to run `bun --bun dr:build` to update the generated files.
 This will update the types and the `@/routes` module to reflect the changes.

 The way the system works the `.info.ts` files are link to the `@/routes/index.ts` file.
 So changing the Zod schemas for the routes does **NOT** require a rebuild.
 You need to run the build command when: